-Ten years ago today I saw my first counseling client at a training clinic in San Francisco.
+Today is Aug 17th, 2018.
+Ten years ago I saw my first counseling client at a training clinic in San Francisco.

 I was nervous.
 I worried she would ask me how many clients I had seen and I would have to admit she was my first one.
 Our 50 minute session seemed impossibly long.
 But she didn’t ask, and we had a good therapy session and she came back again.
 We worked together for a few months before she left to travel the world, ready to embrace adventure.